 Chinese companies listed in the U.S. on the Bloomberg gauge are trading at 18.9 times analysts earnings estimates, near the lowest valuation in nine months.
 The Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian companies in the U.S. has a price to earnings ratio of 6.5 times estimates, near the lowest in 12 weeks.

 “China is a really cheap market in search of a catalyst, which is going to be improvement in non-inflationary growth, but it will come slowly,” Nicholas Smithie, a New York-based emerging market strategist at UBS AG, said in a phone interview.
 “For the moment, investors want exposure to Chinese consumer stocks because that’s an area of growth, and also a sector that is very scarcely represented in the indices.”

-Beijing-based Elong, whose biggest shareholder is U.S. online travel agency Expedia Inc. (EXPE), increased 1.4 percent to $14.37, the biggest one-day jump since April 5.
+Beijing-based Elong, whose biggest shareholder is U.S. online travel agency Expedia Inc. (EXPE:US), increased 1.4 percent to $14.37, the biggest one-day jump since April 5.

 Melco Crown -- which operates casinos in Macau, the only place in China where they are legal -- climbed 4.6 percent to $15.78 in New York, trading 2.1 percent above its Hong Kong stock, the widest premium in four days.

 The Shanghai Composite Index (SHCOMP) advanced 0.8 percent to 2,406.81 yesterday, while the Hang Seng China Enterprises Index (HSCEI) of Chinese companies traded in Hong Kong was little changed at 10,812.79.